Haruhi Fujioka: In other media

+Outside of the manga and anime series, Haruhi has appeared in several official adaptations of Ouran High School Host Club.
+Prior to the anime's production, she was voiced by Aya Hisakawa in a series of drama CDs from 2003 to 2005.
+She serves as the player character in an eponymous visual novel originally released for the PlayStation 2 in 2007 by Idea Factory.
+The game later received an enhanced Nintendo DS port in 2009, developed by the subsidiary Design Factory.
+Haruhi also appears in two Ouran light novels published by Hakusensha, Tobikkiri!
+(2008) and Totteoki!
+(2009), which feature exclusive storylines.

+Haruhi has also been portrayed in several live-action adaptations.
+In 2011, Japanese actress Haruna Kawaguchi starred as Haruhi in a live-action television series, subsequently reprising the role for a 2012 mobile spin-off drama, as well as a feature film sequel later that year.
+Additionally, actress Yuka Yamauchi portrayed Haruhi in a series of stage musicals that ran from 2022 to 2023.

 Reception

 Ramsey Isler of IGN listed Haruhi among his 25 "greatest anime characters."
 Stating that while the reverse harem genre of anime had been "done to death" by the time the Ouran High School Host Club anime was released, Haruhi's character went against the established tropes of the genre.
 Described as "super tomboyish, demure, and not at all moe," Haruhi is considered a good contrast to the eccentric cast of rich boys.
 In an anime review, IGNs D.F.
 Smith praised both Caitlin Glass and Maaya Sakamoto for their performance as Haruhi in their respective languages, reporting that it is a "tricky role".
 Sakamoto was nominated for a Seiyu Award in 2007 for her portrayal of Haruhi.

 Rose Bridges of Anime News Network lauded Haruhi as one of the "freshest elements" of the anime.
 Comparing Haruhi to Tohru Honda from Fruits Basket and Tsukushi Makino from Boys Over Flowers because of her strong sense of empathy and her "take-no-crap" attitude respectively, Bridges praised the character for her intelligence, ability to speak her mind and her "blasé approach to gender roles."

-Haruhi's gender orientation has long been a moot point.
-In 2014, Aja Romano of The Daily Dot called Haruhi one of the "rare cases" where a character refuses to return to "safely heteronormative territory.
-Writing for The Mary Sue in 2015, Alenka Figa considered the Ouran series as one of the "Top 5 Queer Voices in Anime," citing Haruhi's attitude regarding gender roles as evidence.In contrast, Reuben Baron (2018) and Jessica Thomas (2020) of CBR.com fail to include Haruhi in their expanded lists of genderqueer characters.
+Gender and themes

+Critics and scholars frequently analyze Haruhi's character as a parody and subversion of traditional shōjo manga tropes.
+Tanya Darlington argues that Ouran uses camp and parody to undermine patriarchal traditions by placing Haruhi—a female commoner—into an elite, male-dominated space, subverting the traditional shōjo narrative and "draw[ing] attention to its ridiculousness through playful, often reverent, exploitation."
+Sarah Kornfield describes Haruhi's cross-dressing as "utilitarian" and born as a means to pay off a financial debt, arguing that this premise acts as a rhetorical device to redefine gender roles.